johny-c/johny-c.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: And if that's all there is, it ain't so bad (Lemmy)
+description: “And if that's all there is, it ain't so bad” (Lemmy)

 profile:
   align: right